jlparkI/xGPR/docs/purpose.rst

 ===============================================

-xGPR is a library for fitting approximate Gaussian process regression models and approximate kernel discriminant classifiers to datasets ranging in size from hundreds to millions of datapoints.
+xGPR is a library for fitting approximate Gaussian process regression models to datasets ranging in size from hundreds to millions of datapoints.
 It runs on either CPU or GPU, models tabular data, sequence & time series data and graph data, and fits datasets too large to load into memory in a straightforward way.
-It is primarily designed for regression but also supports classification.
+It is primarily designed for regression (we hope to add classification in the future).

 Limitations of xGPR